langaracpsc/TechnicalAssesmentDev2025/README.md

 # Technical Assessment: Voting Application Dashboard

+## AI DISCLAIMER
+YOU are totally allowed to use AI no restraints.
+The work needs to be good though do not deliver a full vibe coded app.
+We are evaluating QUALITY over Quantity.

 ## Project Overview

 Develop a web-based Voting Application Dashboard.
-This app provides a basic voting platform with a dashboard for visualizing real-time or aggregated results.
-No user roles or authentication are required; all users share the same voting interface.
+This app provides a basic voting analysis platform with a dashboard for visualizing real-time or aggregated results.
+No user roles or authentication are required; all users share the same interface.
 The assessment can be completed in one of three ways—frontend-only, backend-focused, or balanced full-stack—depending on your skillset and preference[web:16].

 ---